 What should I wear?

-Helmets with buckled chin straps are a requirement for all riders and must be worn at all times.
+Helmets with buckled chin straps are a requirement for all riders and must be worn at all times while on your bike.
 Headphones of any kind are not allowed.
 Also make sure your bib number is pinned to the back of your jersey and is visible at all times while on course.